 During the evening, we also support one another by praying for each other, and share refreshments before and after the study.
 We occasionally have a meal together too.

-Owing to limitations of space, the group will be at maximum capacity when lockdown restrictions are lifted.
-However do get in touch with Liz via the Parish Office if you are interested.
+Do get in touch with Liz via the Parish Office if you are interested.

 Kidlington Theological Forum